What is the biggest mistake a parent can make with a toddler?

 Yesterday a father asked me this great question.
 Here is my answer.

-First of all, we ALL go off the rails in toddlerhood.
+First of all, most of us go off the rails in toddlerhood.
 When the child starts to move into autonomy and push back and push us away – we react.

 Autonomy is an essential part of this developmental stage and most of us grown ups have some wounding here.
 Many of us didn’t get an accurate and consistent mirror in that phase of our development.
-Well meaning parents project onto children and over shadow the child’s experience with their own experiences and emotional wounding and we lose track of the child’s perspective.
+Well meaning parents project onto children and over shadow the child’s experience with our own experiences and emotional wounding.
+When we do this, we lose track of the child’s perspective.

 - We forget that the child does have a valid perspective.